niplav/site/about.md

 * "notes"
 * "draft"
 * "in progress"
+* "on hold"
 * "maintenance"
 * "finished"
-* "on hold"
 * "abandoned"

-Truth be told, nothing on here is ever finished, even when it is christened with the "finished" tag.
+But, truth be told, nothing on here is ever finished, even when it is christened with the "finished" tag.

 #### Importance